CHANCESTOPGAMBLINGYOUADDICT/CHANCESTOPGAMBLINGYOUADDICT/README.md

 -  Hallo!!
-Im Bobette! call me that or call me whatever im wearing on ponytown
+Im Whimsy! call me that or call me whatever im wearing on ponytown

 -  hey so like i have an awesome personality - please dni if i seem angry on ponytown or smth eheheheheh